Mozilla (Firefox)

 Uses corporate reputation to support ideological causes and/or organizations hostile to freedom of expression.

 Mozilla signed multiple amicus briefs supporting the inclusion of gender identity and sexual orientation under federal civil rights law (1).
-Mozilla has taken a strongly negative corporate stance against then-President Donald Trump and sought to take an active role against him (2).
+Mozilla has taken a strongly negative corporate stance against then-President Donald Trump and sought to take an active role against his candidacy (2).
 Mozilla encouraged companies to stop cooperating with law enforcement due to concerns over racial justice (3).
+The company co-signed a letter to law firms demanding an improvement in diversity in order to retain business with the company (4).

 Uses corporate funds to advance ideological causes, organizations, or policies hostile to freedom of expression.